Uniswap/foundry-template/CONTRIBUTING.md

 ### Main

 The main branch is supposed to reflect the deployed state on all networks.
 Only audited code should be merged into main.
+Squashed commits from dev or feature branches should be merged into the main branch using a regular merge strategy.

 ### Dev

 This is the active development branch.
 Upon code completion this branch is frozen on an audit branch.
 PRs into this branch should squash all commits into a single commit.
 In case of multiple parallel development efforts, each project should have its own dev branch with the naming convention `dev/<project_name>` to ensure work in progress is isolated and does not end up on the main branch.

+### Feature

+Feature branches should be owned by one responsible developer.
+The dev branch should be the target of the feature branch.
+In pre-audit and pre-deployment repositories feature branches may be merged into the main branch directly.
+Generally, feature branches should be squashed into a single commit before merging.

 ### Audit